LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Experiments

 \section{Experiments}

-We evaluate our retriever on three public human-annotated real-world benchmarks, namely MS-MARCO~\cite{Nguyen2016MSMARCO}, TREC Deep Learning 2019~\cite{Craswell2020TREC19}, and TREC Deep Learning 2020~\cite{Craswell2020TREC20}.
+We evaluate our retriever on three public human-annotated real-world benchmarks, namely MS MARCO~\cite{Nguyen2016MSMARCO}, TREC Deep Learning 2019~\cite{Craswell2020TREC19}, and TREC Deep Learning 2020~\cite{Craswell2020TREC20}.
 MS-MARCO Dev has 6980 queries, TREC 2019 has 43 queries, and TREC 2020 includes 54 queries.
 In all three benchmarks, first-stage retrievers are required to fetch relevant passages from an 8-million scale collection.
-Due to limited space, please refer to Appendix~\ref{appendix-sec:evaluation metrics} for more details on evaluation metrics.
+We report MRR@10, Recall@50, and Recall@1000 for MS MARCO Dev, as well as NDCG@10 for both TREC Deep Learning 2019 and TREC Deep Learning 2020.
+For all three datasets, we use the official TREC evaluation files to conduct the evaluation protocol.\footnote{https://github.com/usnistgov/trec\_eval}